- Regular price

 History: Fallawater originated in Pennsylvania sometime before 1842, possibly from seeds brought by European colonizers.
 At one time it was quite popular in the southern United States.
 This variety has over twenty different names, many of which resemble Fallawater such as Fallenwalder, while others are more fun and unique like Molly Whopper, Green Mountain Pippin, and Prim's Beauty of the West.

 Why We Grow It: No matter which name this variety goes by, you can always expect a large, attractive apple with a mildly sweet flavour.
 Fallawater is an excellent sauce and cooking apple and the fruit stores for a long time.

 Soil Preference: Sandy loam, loam, clay loam.
 Prefers average to moist conditions, avoid planting anywhere that floods for more than two weeks in the spring.
 Generally quite adaptable to different soil conditions.

-Growth Habits and Disease Resistance: Vigorous and large but grows slowly, tends to bear fruit every other year but produces good crops.
+Growth Habits and Disease Resistance: Vigorous and large, tends to bear fruit every other year but produces good crops.
 Susceptible to cedar rust and collar rot.
+Precocious, spur bearing.